 Eventually, the fed-up locals opened their own unofficial lean-to bar, nicknamed The Table, on the grassy area outside the pub.
 Word of mouth is a powerful medium.
 I know plenty walkers, long-time patrons over many years, who began giving the bar a wide berth when they visited.

-I only met the man once, in 2015 when I was filming with a German TV crew for a documentary on Scotland's wild places.
+I had only met the man once, in 2015 when I was filming with a German TV crew for a documentary on Scotland's wild places.
 I had to walk down the short section of road as if I had just come off the hill and go into the pub where mine host would pour a beer.
 Despite the fact it was free publicity for his business, he hardly cracked a smile.
-And after the sequence had been shot, he asked the film director to pay for the pint.
+It's possible the long-running friction with his former regulars was taking a toll.
+After the sequence had been shot, he asked the film director to pay for the pint.

 Now there's hope for better times again.
 The pub has gone on the market and residents, who have been aware of the Belgian's intention to sell since the turn of the year, have launched a bold plan to bring it under community ownership.
 Knoydart has a track record of successful community ownership, having secured 17,500 acres of the Knoydart Estate in 1999 as one of the first community buyouts in Scotland.

 More than 30 of the 110 local residents have offered to volunteer their time and working groups have been set up for all aspects of the project from business planning and fund-raising to post-purchase management plans.
 The group plan to fund-raise through a community share offer and are looking at other options including public funding and local events.